-For Video Mesh, if a node is put into maintenance mode for more than 50 days, its credentials may expire and the node is then unable to authenticate to the cloud.
-If this condition occurs, the node is unable to return to its normal state and continues to appear as "offline" in Control Hub.
-To solve this condition, the node must be reset to factory defaults and registered again in Control Hub.
+For Video Mesh, if you put a node into maintenance mode for more than 50 days, its credentials can expire.
+The node then can't authenticate to the cloud.
+If this condition occurs, the node can't return to its normal state and continues to appear as "offline" in Control Hub.
+To solve this condition, reset the node to factory defaults and register it again in Control Hub.

-You must return to the actions menu and click Disable maintenance mode when you're finished with maintenance activities on the node.
+Click Disable maintenance mode in the actions menu when you're finished with maintenance activities on the node.